 There are a number of risks with either a direct or indirect financial impact.
-For example, the risk around balancing the medium term financial position is currently rated as severe, due to the high inflationary environment and increasing demand for services.
-Whilst a balanced budget for 2023/24 has now been achieved, the challenge of achieving that over the medium term remains, with further difficult decisions being required to do that.
-Although a balanced budget for 2023/24 is now in place, there remains a risk, as captured within the service risks, that overspends could arise during the year and close financial monitoring will be required in relation to this.
+For example, the risk around balancing the medium-term financial position is currently rated as severe, due to the high inflationary environment and increasing demand for services.
+Whilst balanced budgets for 2023/24 and 2024/25 were achieved, the challenge of achieving that over the medium term remains, with further difficult decisions being required to do that.
+It is noted that the risk surrounding the Internal Audit service has been downgraded.
+Whilst it is clearly positive that good progress has been made in the delivery of the audit plan, close monitoring will be required to ensure that this position is maintained.